-Interest is added from when the first amount is paid either to you or to your university or college, until the loan is paid off or cancelled.
+For those starting an undergraduate degree in September 2023, interest is added from when the first amount is paid either to you or to your university or college, until the loan is paid off or cancelled.
 The interest rate is set at the start of each academic year and is linked to the rate of inflation as measured by the Retail Price Index (RPI).
 This means that the amount you owe does increase but only by about as much as the price of things in general.

 While interest added will affect how long it takes you to fully repay your student loan, the amount you repay each week, month or year is based solely on what you earn, not what you owe.